-'''

 config:# externalsensor <n> zlabel "<coordinate>"

-'''

 - <n> is the ID number of the environmental sensor that you want to configure.
 The ID number is available in the PX2 web interface or using the command "show externalsensors <n>" in the CLI.
-It is an integer between 1 and 32. - Depending on the Z coordinate format you set, there are two types of values for the <coordinate> variable:
+It is an integer starting at 1. - Depending on the Z coordinate format you set, there are two types of values for the <coordinate> variable: